 A subset of RA patients may have undiagnosed food allergies or sensitivities that contribute to their RA symptoms.
 For these individuals, diets that remove typical food allergens such as wheat, barley, rye, oats (that are not gluten-free) and milk may help reduce symptom severity.

-One single-blind, placebo-controlled elimination study conducted in 53 patients with RA found that a diet which eliminated foods that triggered RA symptoms resulted in significant decreases in pain and improvements in morning stiffness, joint involvement, grip strength, and walking speed.
+One single-blind, placebo-controlled elimination study conducted in 53 patients with RA found that a diet that eliminated foods that triggered RA symptoms resulted in significant decreases in pain and improvements in morning stiffness, joint involvement, grip strength, and walking speed.
 A majority of patients who completed the study reported that they felt “better” or “much better” when they adhered to the diet that avoided certain foods.3,4,7

 It is important to note that allergen-free diets did not help all RA patients, only a small portion that already had food allergies.